- 1A building equipped with machinery for grinding grain into flour.More example sentences

 - Formed out of an old flour mill, the building has a powerful green pre-patinated louvred wall which modifies sun penetration of the interior.

-- 1.1A piece of machinery that grinds grain into flour.More example sentences
+- 1.1A piece of machinery for grinding grain: a direct steam-driven flour millMore example sentences

 - Terrestrial centrifugal grinding mills and density-separation jigs can be adapted for this work.

 - In colonial America, small streams powered rural grist mills and sawmills.

 - In Hobart and Launceston the colonists captured the waters of nearby streams to power flour mills.

 - 1.2A domestic device for grinding a solid substance to powder: a pepper mill